-> Synchronization Message:
+Synchronization Messages:

 These messages are used whenever conflicts arise and player positions, orientations need to be synchronized.
 The message starts with the type tag and continues with the id of the player which needs synchronization.
 The state { UNDEFINED, STILL, WALK, RUN, JUMP, CRAWL }, the position and the player's direction are all supplied within this message.
-As in all cases, the message is timestamped with a trusted authority.

-> Movement Message:
+Movement Messages:

 The message indicates a change of position on a player.
-The player with player\id moves with type { UNDEFINED, STILL, WALK, RUN, JUMP, CRAWL } to the indicated position.
+The player with player_id moves with type { UNDEFINED, STILL, WALK, RUN, JUMP, CRAWL } to the indicated position.
 The player's current position can also be supplied when necessary.
-That information is for synchronization purposes.
+That is for synchronization purposes.

-> Direction Change Message:
+Direction Change Messages: